ShahjahanMirza/AI-VoiceAssistant/README.md

 ## Setup

 To run this assistant yourself:
+Pre-requisites:
+Should have Ollama installed with the models used.
 1. Clone this repository
 2. Install dependencies with `pip install -r requirements.txt`
 3. Run `python main.py`